Adequate88/LaSpookyCasa/README.md

 - What is the AIs goals?
 - How is the AI trying to stop us?
 - What do you do during the day?
+- What is the perspective?
+    - Static images with point and click?
+    - (Or) Top-down world?

+## Ideas/Thoughts

+- Since Doki Doki is the game that resonated when brainstorming for this I asked 'What makes this game scary?'.
+After looking through some Pewdiepie playthroughs, I found that the most scary part of that game is *contrast*.
+Basically, there are two dimensions to this in Doki Doki.

+The first is how Doki Doki builds the game up to be very innocent.
+From what I skimmed through, the first 4 hours of gameplay are your basic narrative-centric game.
+This means that throughout the first 4 hours, all you know is that this is a normal game, and you construct that belief through various hours of gameplay.
+The horror then comes with a shocking surprise after the 4th hour, where all of a sudden you realize that the game is not as innocent as it seems.
+This could be a fun idea to play with for our game: we lead the player to believe that the game is innocent, and then after some time begin to incorporate the horror aspects.

+The second dimension of contrast comes from the art-style and artistic build of the game.
+Doki Doki uses anime styled characters specifically 'cute anime girls' (lol never thought I'd write that for a project).
+Given this style, there is a sharp contrast once the horror elements of the game are introduced which I believe add to the shock factor.
+This could also be a fun thing to play with, if we made our art-style feel cute and playful (maybe not with anime girls) and then shocked the audience with the contrast of gruesome/graphic images imposed over these seemingly cute characters.